 This course exposes students to a variety of selected topics of current interest and importance in human service delivery.
 These topics change with the interests of faculty and students.
 Prereq: Sophomore standing.
-Term(s) Offered: Fall, Spring, Summer director of field in the Social Work Department.
-The student will be exposed to the actual skills and behavior of the professionals in social work and will have the opportunity of testing newly formed values and knowledge.
-Open to social work majors only.
-Prereq: Senior standing and consent of the director of field.
-Co-Req (must be taken at same time as): SOCW 402.
-Term(s) Offered: Fall
+Term(s) Offered: Fall, Spring, Summer

 SOCW 401 - Social Work Practicum I (3)